 Sec.
-4143P Disqualification of Directors/ Trustees and Officers.
-The following regulations shall govern the disqualification of pawnshop directors/trustees and officers.
+4143P Disqualification of Directors and Officers.
+The following regulations shall govern the disqualification of pawnshop directors and officers.

-§ 4143P.1 Persons disqualified to become directors/trustees.
-Without prejudice to specific provisions of law prescribing disqualifications for directors/ trustees, the following are disqualified from becoming directors/trustees of pawnshops:
+- § 4143P.1 Persons disqualified from becoming directors.
+Without prejudice to specific provisions of law prescribing disqualifications for directors/trusteees, the following are disqualified from becoming directors of pawnshops: - a.
+Permanently disqualified

-a.
-Permanently disgualified